Rame, Maker-with-Rame

-Rame (Rama) is a hamlet between Rame Head and the village of Cawsand in South East Cornwall.
-It is situated on the Rame Peninsula.
+Rame (Rama) is a village and former civil parish, now in the parish of Maker-with-Rame, in the Cornwall district, in the ceremonial county of Cornwall, England.
+It is situated on the Rame Peninsula, between Rame Head and the village of Cawsand, in South East Cornwall.
+In 1931 the parish had a population of 501.
+On 1 April 1950 the parish was abolished and merged with Maker to form "Maker with Rame".
 Rame means the high protruding cliff, or possibly, the ram's head.